 The active substance within ecstasy causing users to feel ‘high’ is MDMA.
 Once MDMA contacts the brain a number of neurotransmitters will be released.
 This causes a sense of euphoria to arise.

 - Powerful cravings

-- Sleep pattern disruption
+- Sleep pattern disruption and insomnia

 - Overdose causing loss of consciousness and death